Nabity Labity

 Shentao Chen, MSc student in Bioinformatics

-Shentao is interested in how aphids overcome resistance in cultivated apple.
+Shentao is interested in how aphids overcome resistance in cultivated apple and the use of machine learning as a bioinformatics tool.

 Students advised at University of California - Riverside